1947

 mysteries.
 The document addresses the shallow

-cut-out in the current Apache Fire House dining
+cut-out in the current Apache Fires House dining

 room east wall (a void no one has ever been able to